Victorcorcos/dragonbound/README.md

 ### 1. Real-time Room Entry Alerts 🚨

-- When someone enters the game room, this automation solution alerts users in real-time, allowing for quicker response times, allowing a more fluid & dynamic gameplay.
+- When someone enters the game room, this automation solution alerts users in real-time, allowing for quicker response times thus a more fluid & dynamic gameplay.

 ### 2. Clothing Combination Optimization 🧥